Sterling skids on Scotland worries, China data in focus

 Currency traders in Asia are likely to take their cue from Chinese trade data expected later on Monday.

-That and other data over the coming week are likely to show continued weakness in China's economy in August due to a slowdown in the property sector.
+That and other data over the coming week is likely to show continued weakness in China's economy in August due to a slowdown in the property sector.

 This should increase pressure on the government to unveil more pro-growth policy measures.